What is the Theory behind Regression Therapy?

 Regression Therapy for Anxiety & Blocked Energy Recovery

 Book Appointment Now>

 Are we Free to Choose? – or not?

-A man is not a computer.
-A computer cannot disobey the instructions fed into it.
+Is a man a computer?
+Can a properly functioning computer disobey the instructions programmed into it?
 A computer is built to compute from information given to it.
 It is not built to be arbitrary.
-A computer is not free to choose what to do without reference to data supplied to it.
-Thus a computer cannot freely decide to make an offering of itself to its maker.
+A computer is not free to choose by free will what to do.
+A computer is programmed to produce an outcome with reference to data supplied to it.
+A computer cannot freely decide to make an offering of itself to its maker.
 A computer is not a free spiritual being.

 But a man is a free spiritual being, and so can refuse to consider information given to him.
 He is not compelled unavoidably to process the data fed into him by his environment in a set way, and to react to it in a predictable manner.
 Man can ignore data offered to him, can distort and misrepresent what is said to him, and can give irrelevant responses, something impossible to a computer in good working order.

 In watching our mental processes, the ideas that pass in sequence through our mind, we quickly become aware that they do not always follow each other in a strictly logical order.
 They jump from one subject to another, abandon one train of thought for another, make sudden digressions or stray associations, and generally behave as if no purposeful person were in charge of them.
 Why should this be so?